How to Customize WordPress Editor Styles for Better Visual Consistency

 }

-That’s it, you should now find your content styles in the editor similar to what is on the front-side.
+That’s it.
+You should now find your content styles in the editor similar to those on the front end.

 Editor Style for Post Types

-In version 3.0, WordPress allows you to create Post Types to hold different focus of content.
-By default, WordPress allows you to create Page and Post.
-Using Post Types, you are able to create one for Products or Portfolio with more customized field sets, for example.
+In version 3.0, WordPress allows you to create Post Types to handle different content focuses.
+By default, WordPress allows you to create Pages and Posts.
+Using Post Types, you can create one for Products or Portfolio with more customized field sets, for example.

-To add specific Editor Styles for your Post Types, you can add the following functions.php.
+To add specific Editor Styles for your Post Types, you can add the following to functions.php:

 function my_theme_add_editor_styles() {